-Hypertension and Psychiatric Diseases
+Hypertension and psychiatric diseases

-- The prevalence of hypertension is increased in patients with psychiatric disorders and in particular depression. - According to guidelines, psychosocial stress and major psychiatric disorders increase the cardiovascular risk. - Depression has been associated with cardiovascular morbidity and mortality, suggesting the importance of BP control. - BP should be lowered as in the general population, preferentially with RAS-inhibitors and diuretics with a lesser rate of pharmacological interactions under anti-depressants.
-CCBs and alpha1-blockers should be used with care in patients with orthostatic hypotension (eg, SRIs). - The risk of pharmacologic interactions, ECG abnormalities and postural BP changes must be considered. - Beta-blockers (not metoprolol) should be used in presence of drug-induced tachycardia (antidepressant, anti-psychotic drugs). - Additional risk factors should be managed according to cardiovascular risk profile (SCORE/ASCVD calculator, see Section 11: Resources).
+- The prevalence of hypertension is increased in patients with psychiatric disorders and in particular depression [101,102]. - According to guidelines, psychosocial stress and major psychiatric disorders increase the cardiovascular risk. - Depression has been associated with cardiovascular morbidity and mortality, suggesting the importance of BP control [101]. - BP should be lowered as in the general population, preferentially with RAS-inhibitors and diuretics with a lesser rate of pharmacological interactions under anti-depressants.
+CCBs and alpha1-blockers should be used with care in patients with orthostatic hypotension [e.g. serotonin reuptake inhibitors (SRI's)]. - The risk of pharmacologic interactions, ECG abnormalities and postural BP changes must be considered. - Beta-blockers (not metoprolol) should be used in presence of drug-induced tachycardia (antidepressant drugs, antipsychotic drugs) [103]. - Additional risk factors should be managed according to cardiovascular risk profile (SCORE/ASCVD calculator, see Section 11, Resources).